Phonons scattering off discrete asymmetric solitons in the absence of a Peierls-Nabarro potential: Introduction

-In one time and one space dimensions ($D=1+1$) non-linear scalar field theories, both in continuum and discrete forms, typically have kink-type solutions.
-They are topologically stable because they connect different (degenerate) vacuum configurations at negative and positive spatial infinity.
-For this reason these solutions are commonly called topological solitons.
-Their interaction with each other, with impurities, with wave-packets and with small-amplitude fluctuations have been widely discussed~\cite{Javidan.PRE.2008,Abdelhady.IJMPA.2011,PhysRevE.94.032216,Azadeh.JHEP.2022,Javidan.PRE.2008,Alonso.PhysD.2023,Abdelhady.IJMPA.2011}.
-Recent reviews on the continuum case are, for example, Refs. \cite{Belova:1997bq,Kevrekidis:2019} while Ref. \cite{Braun2010-ux} exhaustively explores a discretized model.
-Discrete or discretized models are those in which the soliton is a function of a set of lattice points rather a continuous variable.
-In $D=1+1$ that set is a linear chain and as such, these models are highly relevant to condensed matter physics \cite{BISHOP19801}.
+The interactions of $D=1+1$ solitons with each other, with impurities, with wave-packets and with small-amplitude fluctuations have been widely discussed~\cite{Javidan.PRE.2008,Abdelhady.IJMPA.2011,PhysRevE.94.032216,Azadeh.JHEP.2022,Alonso.PhysD.2023}.
+Recent reviews on the continuum case are, for example, Refs.~\cite{Belova:1997bq,Kevrekidis:2019} while Ref.~\cite{Braun2010-ux} exhaustively explores a discretized model.
+Discrete or discretized models are those in which the soliton is a function of a set of lattice points rather than a continuous variable.
+In $D=1+1$, that set forms a linear chain, making these models highly relevant to condensed matter physics \cite{BISHOP19801}.
 Applications based on the $\phi^4$ or sine-Gordon solitons are discussed in the literature \cite{Braun2010-ux,PhysRevB.76.054107}.

-The lattice only exhibits discrete translation invariance and one thus expects this to be reflected by the kink solution such its position (center) is constraint to only take discrete values.
+The lattice exhibits only discrete translation invariance, and one thus expects this to be reflected in the kink solution, with its position (center) constrained to only take discrete values.
 The force that fixes this position originates from the so-called Peierls-Nabarro potential (PNP).
-Since the continuum formulation of the kink model does, by construction, not possess any such constraint, one is inclined to assume that discretization prescriptions existed which lead to lattice models without such a constraint as well.
+Since the continuum formulation of the kink model does not, by construction, possess any such constraint, one is inclined to assume that discretization prescriptions exist which lead to lattice models without such a constraint as well.
 The corresponding models are called PNP free.
 Various such models have, for example, been explored in Refs.~\cite{Speight:1998uq,Barashenkov_PRE,Dmitriev:2006qm,Rakhmatullina2018-kz}.
-Once such a prescription is adopted continuous translational invariance is verified by finding kink solutions for any value for the field (between the possible vacuum values) at an arbitrary lattice point.
+Once such a prescription is adopted, continuous translational invariance is verified by finding kink solutions for any value for the field (between the possible vacuum values) at an arbitrary lattice point.

 In most cases the continuum models have a Bogomolny-Prasad-Sommerfield (BPS) \cite{Bogomolny:1975de,Prasad:1975kr} construction for the static soliton $\phi(x)$: Let $V(\phi)$ be the field potential, then the soliton energy is minimized by solutions to the first order equation $\frac{\partial \phi(x)}{\partial x}=\pm\sqrt{2V(\phi)}$ where the two signs refer to kink and antikink constructions.
 Another interesting feature of the BPS construction is that the (classical) energy is fully determined by the boundary values of the field.
 When applied to impurity models~\cite{Adam:2019djg}, this results in degenerate solutions that differ in shape.
 That degeneracy is removed only on the quantum level \cite{Evslin:2022xmp,Takyi:2022sng,Graham:2022rqk}.